Mesothelioma Survivor Stories

 - Diagnosis: Peritoneal mesothelioma

-The earlier you are diagnosed, the more mesothelioma treatment options you will likely have.
+The earlier you get diagnosed, the more treatment options may be available.

 “Everything got better with Opdivo.
 I wish we had accessed this level of expertise from the start…that doctor saved my father’s life.”

-Many mesothelioma survivors have said that finding the right mesothelioma doctor was the most important decision they made on their journey to survivorship.
-It’s helpful to work with a specialist who has experience treating your specific type of mesothelioma.
+Many mesothelioma survivors have said that finding the right mesothelioma doctor was the most important decision they made.

 A mesothelioma specialist can: